hofstadter-io/hof/docs/content/getting-started/code-generation.md

 `hof`'s inputs are `cue`'s inputs, or "CUE entry points".

 The inputs hold CUE values, which can be intermixed with your data to apply schemas, enrich the data, or transform before rendering.
-When running commands, the CUE entry points are combined into one considerable CUE value.
+When running commands, the CUE entrypoints are combined into a single CUE value.
+If you want to place data files in a specific path, use the `@path.to.location` syntax.

+{{<codeInner title="> terminal" lang="sh">}}
+$ hof gen data.json@inputs.data schema.cue -T template.txt -T =debug.yaml -O out/
+{{</codeInner>}}

 The final data passed to a template must be concrete or fully specified.
 This means the value needs to be like JSON data before template rendering accepts them.
 As you will see, hof provides flexibility and control for how the CUE values are selected, combined, and mapped to templates.

 We keep parity with `cue`, so tooling from the broader ecosystem still works on our inputs and reduces context-switching costs.
-With hof, you can take advantage of all the possibilities and power of CUE while selecting, combining, and mapping the values to templates for rendering.
+With hof, you can take advantage of all the possibilities and power of CUE for selecting, combining, and mapping the values to templates for rendering.

 __You can safely use all the possibilities and power of CUE here.__